 My route will be split into three main legs:

-Leg One – a 4,500km row together with Charlie Smith from Singapore down through the Indonesian Archipalego to Darwin, Australia (COMPLETED)
+Leg One – a 4,500km row together with Charlie Smith from Singapore down through the Indonesian Archipalego to Darwin, Australia (COMPLETED in 2017 in 78 days and nights)

-Leg Two– A 4,000km solo cycle from Darwin across Australia to Coffs Harbour on the East Coast (COMPLETED)
+Leg Two– A 4,000km solo cycle from Darwin across Australia to Coffs Harbour on the East Coast (COMPLETED in 2017 in 45 days)

 Leg Three – A 3,000km solo row across the Tasman Sea from East coast Australia to Taranaki (Attempted first crossing in October 2017 from Coff’s Harbour, but turned back to mainland Australia arriving into Ballina after 24 days and 2,000km rowing due to adverse winds)

 Leg Four – A 1,300km cycle from Ballina down the sout coast of Australia to Eden.
-(COMPLETED)
+(COMPLETED in 2018 in 13 days)

 The Why?

 I am a human powered explorer.
-Exploring the world’s more remote and extreme locations using only my own human power is my purpose in life.
+Exploring and journeying through the world’s more remote and extreme locations using only my own human power is my purpose in life.
 Human powered adventure is like super food for my soul, and a life without it has little appeal.

 So the Rowing from Home to Home journey is first and foremost an adventure.
 Whilst I will also be using the project as a vehicle to support various community and environmental projects, I feel it is important to be completely honest on my reasons.